 Degree Programs and Internships

 In the research thesis track master's degree in science program, students receive a strong foundation in plant ecology, evolution, and conservation.
 They can choose to specialize in a variety of areas.
-Students typically take 2 to 2½ years to complete the degree, with course work completed in year one and research emphasized in year two.
+Students typically take two to two and a half years to complete the degree, with course work completed in year one and research emphasized in year two.
 Scholarships are available for full-time students; students wishing to be considered for them should indicate this on their application.
 Students wishing to attend part-time are also welcome.

 The Ph.D. program aims to foster an academic and research environment that allows students to gain experience, skills, and knowledge to become scholars, leaders, or practitioners in plant biology and conservation.
 Graduates of the program will have a strong theoretical and methodological foundation within the field.
 In addition, they will develop the in-depth knowledge required to be able to identify and articulate the frontiers of scholarship and applied science within their area of specialization.
 The curriculum emphasizes a complex systems approach while integrating multiple disciplines.
 In line with the complex nature of global environmental issues, the program offers a breadth of approaches to basic and applied research in addition to local, national, and global issues.

-A ten-week summer science-based program under the supervision of a Garden research scientist.
-This program offers undergraduate participants an opportunity to explore a diverse array of scientific fields related to plant biology and conservation.
+This is a ten-week summer science-based program under the supervision of a Garden research scientist.
+The program offers undergraduate participants an opportunity to explore a diverse array of scientific fields related to plant biology and conservation.
 Travel, room and board, and research costs are covered by the program.
 Participants also receive a stipend.

 CLM internships provide hands-on opportunities in botany and/or wildlife-related fields that may include monitoring or assessing threatened and endangered species and habitats.